wp-statistics/wp-statistics/readme.txt

 * Enhancement: Tested up to v5.9
 * Enhancement: Disable showing the notices with hidden class in the admin settings page
 * Bugfix: A security issue to accepting the correct `exclusion_reason` through request
-* Bugfix: The 403 Forbidden Error issue
+* Bugfix: The 403 Forbidden Error issue in REST request

 = v13.1.4 - 14.01.2022 =
 * Enhancement: Datepicker direction issue has been fixed